sigasi/sigasi_insights/content/manual/editor.md

 Read more about specifics on [VHDL code formatting](#vhdl-code-formatting) and [Verilog and SystemVerilog code formatting](#verilog-and-systemverilog-code-formatting).

-### Configuration
+### Formatting Configuration

 You can set preferences for Tabs or spaces under **Window > Preferences > General > Editors > Text Editors**.

 {{< figure src="/img/manual/configure_spaces.png" alt="Configure Spaces or Tabs" >}}

-Here you can set the tab width in spaces and configure to _Insert Spaces for Tabs_.
+Here you can set the tab width in spaces and configure to *Insert Spaces for Tabs*.
 Whenever a tab is pressed, the corresponding number of spaces will be inserted instead.
-You can also opt to _Remove multiple spaces on backspace/delete_ so that removing leading spaces follows the indentation levels.
+You can also opt to *Remove multiple spaces on backspace/delete* so that removing leading spaces follows the indentation levels.

 ### Format code on save

-You can configure Sigasi Studio to automatically format your (System)Verilog and VHDL files when you save your source files via **Window > Preferences > Sigasi > [VHDL | (System)Verilog]**, next check **Enable code format on save**.
+You can configure Sigasi Studio to automatically format your (System)Verilog and VHDL files when you save your source files via **Window > Preferences > Sigasi > [VHDL | Verilog/SystemVerilog]**, next check **Enable code format on save**.

 ### Format files without opening them